realumhelp/Creality-K1-and-K1-Max_wiki/Restore-Official-Firmware.md

 - When your are on home screen, plug USB drive on the front of the printer.

-- Connect over SSH to the printer, with `root` user and `creality` password and run this command:
+- Connect over SSH to the printer (Guide is available [here](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/SSH-Connection)), with `root` user and `creality` password and run this command:

   ```
   /etc/ota_bin/local_ota_update.sh /tmp/udisk/sda1/*.img